Safeguarding children and young people is central to everything we do at Manor Primary School.

 At Manor, we fully recognise our responsibility for safeguarding children and young people.
 It is difficult to accept, but every child can be hurt, put at risk of harm or abused, regardless of their age, gender, religion or ethnicity.
 That is why we do everything within our power to:

 The action we take at our school to promote the welfare of children and protect them from harm is everyone’s responsibility.
 Everyone who comes into contact with children and families has a role to play and we recognise, and take our part very seriously in, this.
 We ensure that we operate a child-centred safeguarding system.
-We recognise that children want to be respected; have their views heard; to have stable relationships with their teachers, built on trust; and to have consistent support for their individual needs.
+We recognise that children want to: be respected; have their views heard; to have stable relationships with their teachers, built on trust; and to have consistent support for their individual needs.

 Staff Recruitment

-In line with the guidance ‘Safer Recruitment’, the Executive Head, Headteacher , SLT and some Governors have completed Safer Recruitment training.
-All staff including volunteers have been carefully selected and screened and all have had an enhanced DBS check prior to commencing work.
-Details of all checks are held in a central record.
-Staff will be inducted into the academy and training will be given with regard to child protection.
+In line with the guidance ‘Safer Recruitment’, at least one person involved on an interview panel (e.g. the Headteacher and SLT) have completed Safer Recruitment training.
+All staff including volunteers have been carefully selected and screened and all have had an enhanced DBS check prior to commencing

 Designated member of staff